 When I was a child, my parents went to great lengths to ensure we had beautiful Christmas memories and fun family traditions.
 One tradition was that Christmas Eve was always an open invitation to people who had nowhere else to go.
-My mother would cook a Tex-Mex feast and invite the single professors from the university nearby, the elderly woman who lived alone, and the Muslim man who sold cell phones in the mall to join us.
-Most of the time, only one or two would come, but this tradition instilled in me a reminder to always look for those who had nowhere to go for the holidays.
+My mother would cook a Tex-Mex feast and invite others to join us, including the single professors from the university nearby, the elderly woman who lived alone, and the Muslim man who sold cell phones in the mall.
+Most of the time, only one or two would come, but this tradition instilled in me a reminder to always look for those who have nowhere to go for the holidays.

 As I reminisce on this tradition, I am now a single woman.
 I live hundreds of miles from my parents and brother.
 Usually, I go home for the holidays or my family comes to visit me.
 As I’ve talked with other singles, though, I recognize that my ability to be with family is a blessing that not everyone has.

-The single population around us is increasing as more people choose to wait to get married or not to get married at all.
+The single population around us is increasing as more and more people choose to wait to get married or not get married at all.
 The church must engage this demographic.
-So what are some ways to engage singles during the holidays?
+So, what are some ways to engage singles during the holidays?

 1. Look for opportunities to engage your lost single friends.

 Invite them to your home on Christmas day and read the Christmas story.
 Go Christmas caroling and talk about your favorite songs.
 Invite them to join you for the Christmas Eve service.
 Sometimes, singles are simply looking for opportunities to celebrate with someone.

 2. Open your home to singles during the holiday.

 Invite them over to make fudge with you, decorate, or spend Christmas Eve with you.
 Make sure they understand that their presence would be a blessing, not a burden.